lappsgrid-incubator/galaxy-ansible/README.md

 Run `apt upgrade -y` on the instance, if you get a file locking error the update is still in progress.
 If so, wait a couple of minutes and try again.
 If you can run the `apt upgrade` command without an error it is safe to reboot the instance with `shutdown -r now`.

-After this you have an instance ready with Ubuntu and Docker, but not a trace of Galaxy and the Lapps Grid.
+After this you have an instance ready with Ubuntu, but not a trace of Galaxy and the Lapps Grid.

+### The second instance
+will NOT have a public IP, thus cannot be accessed from the outside the JS2 network, including any malicious attempts.
+The only way to ssh into the second machine is via the first instance, using the same `pem` file.
+For your convenience, the `jetstream.yml` playbook also configures the first instance with
+1. the `pem` file copied over
+1. a ssh alias `services` that points to the second instance
+1. `services` entry in `/etc/hosts` that also points to the second instance

+The second instance will be used to run *services* container that includes all the lapps services (**that we have salvaged so far**)

 ## Adding Galaxy/LAPPS to the instance